Baz177/capstone_submission/README.md

     - You should see (venv) in your prompt.

 ##### Step 3: Install Dependencies
-- Dowloand all folders and files
-- Create a directory system as above
+- Assuming a directory system as above
 - install dependencies: run the following in the terminal *pip install -r requirments.txt*

 ##### Step 4: Your program is ready to run.